MSK-MOI/functional-network-analysis/README.md

 ./build.sh
 ```

-**Gephi plugin**.
+**Gephi plugin** (*optional*).
 Clone and set up the plugin-development repository from [https://github.com/gephi/gephi-plugins](https://github.com/gephi/gephi-plugins) by following directions for 'create a plugin'.
 Use the following answers to the 13 questions that appear after running `mvn org.gephi:gephi-maven-plugin:generate`:

 '''
 org.msk